AlexDJA/sentiment-recognition/README.md

 # Sentiment Recognition

 Simple emotion recognition program using Tensorflow, OpenCV and NumPy.
-Make all kinds of facial expressions and let your computer guess your current state of mood
+Make all kinds of facial expressions and let your computer guess your current state of mood.

 ### Project Structure
 ```